-This stage of the development happens between twenties to thirties.
-At this point, a person usually on the peak of his strength.
+This stage of development happens between the twenties to thirties.
+At this point, a person usually at the peak of his strength.
 Most early adults pursue their dreams and try many of the things they are interested in.
 Pursuing a career is a way of preparing for the future.
-Ultimately, young adults engage in intimate relationship or marriage.
+Ultimately, young adults engage in an intimate relationship or marriage.

 6. Middle Adulthood

-This stage of the development happens between late thirties to mid-sixties.
+This stage of the development happens between the late thirties to the mid-sixties.
 In this stage, the aging process becomes more noticeable.
-People in this stage mostly spend their time in rearing and guiding the younger generation.
-This is also the point where a person begins to look back the previous stages of growth and development.
+People in this stage mostly spend their time rearing and guiding the younger generation.
+This is also the point where a person begins to look back at the previous stages of growth and development.

 7. Late Adulthood